olivernorred/olivernorreddotcom/src/blog/they-made-a-new-pasta.md

 *They made a new pasta.*

 O, how I long to kiss the Cascatelli \
-And let long lost-sauce find me so lost in it.
+And let long-lost sauce find me so lost in it.

 O, how I long to toothe the new pasta, \
 Not in doggish violence but in cattish horns.